An unprepared or overconfident acquirer can get lucky and succeed at one deal the same way a bad poker player can sometimes win a hand.

 Teams produce reports in consistent formats so information can be easily rolled up.
 Project visibility enables the IMO to hold people accountable and track progress.

 Frequent, accurate information is sent to stakeholders through various channels.
-People do not feel marginalized, left out of the information loop.
+People don't feel left out of the information loop and marginalized.

 Risks and issues are monitored.
 Serious problems are either pre- vented or their negative impact mitigated.

-The target’s unwritten rules are revealed.
-Cultural differences that could harm operating performance are identified.
-The acquirer knows where the land mines are located.
+The target's unwritten rules are revealed and cultural differences that could harm operating performance are evaluated.

 Critical talent is identified and re-recruited.
 Hard to replace employees do not walk out the door.